ShanelleB/Portfolio-Online-business-card/README.md

 intro: Just stating who i am and where i live
 about: a short summary as to why i am on the path to becoming a developer
 contact: so that people can contact me :)

+I also have a selfie in here... which will need to be updated with a professional pic asap